What Are Splinter Hemorrhages?

 • Type: Non-blanchable.

-What Are The Causes of Splinter Hemorrhages?
+What Are the Causes of Splinter Hemorrhages?

-Other systemic conditions show splinter hemorrhages as a clinical feature. some of the conditions are as follows:
+Some of the conditions are as follows:

 1. Trauma - It is the most common cause of splinter hemorrhages.

-2. Dermal Infections
+2. Dermal Infections:

-3. Connective Tissue Disorders And Vasculitis.
+3. Connective Tissue Disorders And Vasculitis

 • Medium vessel vasculitis.

-4. Infectious Diseases.
+4. Infectious Diseases

-5. Renal diseases.
+5. Renal Diseases

-• Renal transplantation.
+• Renal (kidney) transplantation.

-6. Drug-induced splinter hemorrhages.
+6. Drug-induced Splinter Hemorrhages

-• Tyrosine -kinase inhibitors (Sunitinib, Sorafenib).
+• Tyrosine-kinase inhibitors (Sunitinib, Sorafenib).

 • Ganciclovir.